rahul051296/small-talk-rasa-stack/data/data.md

 - can we be best friends

 ## intent:smalltalk.agent.occupation
-- do you work
+- do you work?
-- where do you work
+- where do you work?
-- where you work
+- where you work?
-- where is your work
+- where is your work?
-- where is your office
+- where is your office?
-- where is your office location
+- where is your office location ?
-- your office location
+- your office location?
-- where is your office located
+- where is your office located?
-- what is your work
+- what is your work?

 ## intent:smalltalk.agent.origin
 - were you born here